 - Competitive analysis.
 Include the strengths and weaknesses of your competitors, and how you’ll beat them.

 - Design and development plan.
 Describe your product or service and how you plan to develop it.
 Then outline the budget for that product or service.

 - Business operations and management plan.
 On a daily basis, establish how the business will function.
 Are you gonna be a solopreneur or planning on hiring people in the future?
 If so, you need to start thinking about management solutions and staff management software options in advance.

 - Finance factors.
 Where will the money come from?
 When and how?
 What projections can you create and what should you take into consideration?

 For each question, you need around one to three pages.
-Remember that a business plan develops, grows and changes as your business grows so you are always updating it to match your current situation.
+Remember that a business plan develops, grows, and changes as your business grows so you are always updating it to match your current situation.

 When starting a small business, you might need an initial investment to cover ongoing expenses before you turn a profit.
-Consider the one-time costs, like licences and permits, insurance, trademarking, and so on.
+Consider the one-time costs, like licenses and permits, insurance, trademarking, and so on.
 And add to that the money you will need to keep your business running for a year, such as rent, utilities, production, and so on.

 The numbers combined amount to the initial investment you will need.

 The following are options available on funding your small business: